octobercms/docs/1.x/backend/forms.md

 > **Note:** Very often the form and [list behavior](lists) are used together in a same controller.

-<a name="configuring-form"></a>
 ## Configuring the form behavior

 The configuration file referred in the `$formConfig` property is defined in YAML format.
-The file should be placed into the controller's [views directory](controllers-ajax/#introduction).
+The file should be placed into the controller's [views directory](controllers-ajax).
 Below is an example of a typical form behavior configuration file:

     # ===================================
     #  Form Behavior Config